MedUX/guidelines/Coding design.md

 ## Conventions

-Our coding conventions are strongly based on [Hapijs' Coding Conventions](https://github.com/hapijs/contrib/blob/master/Style.md).
+Our coding conventions are strongly based on **[Hapijs' Coding Conventions](https://github.com/hapijs/contrib/blob/master/Style.md)**.
 This helps understanding very quickly the code of others and facilitate working together.
 Embrace this conventions and propose changes that are helpful for the community.

+To help to conform to this conventions, we use **Hapijs' Lab linter** that enables uniformity in our code-base.
+This linter helps your code to look like your colleagues, and makes our life easier.